imnexerio/imnexerio/README.md

 - 👯 I'm looking to collaborate on innovative tech projects, especially in the realms of AI and ML.
 - 🤔 I'm looking for help with scaling Flask applications.
 - 💬 Ask me about full stack development, machine learning, or any of my projects.
-- 📫 How to reach me: [Your Contact Information]
-- 😄 Pronouns: [Your Pronouns]
 - ⚡ Fun fact: Updated on May 20, 2025!
 <!-- CURRENT-WORK:END -->